 2x miles on United purchases

 2x miles on dining, at gas stations, office supply stores and on local transit and commuting

 3X points with Rapid Rewards hotel and car rental partners

 2X points on social media and search engine advertising, internet, cable, and phone services

 United Business Travel Perks

-The up to 13X miles on United flights of the United Business Card is very nice, but the card needs a lot more than that to justify the $99 annual fee.
-Fortunately, Chase and United have plenty more to offer with the card, especially when it comes to airport perks.
+The up to 13X miles on United flights of the United Business Card is very nice.
+Chase and United also have plenty more to offer with the card, especially when it comes to airport perks.
 Cardholders can expect their first checked bad free on United flights – a value of up to $120 on roundtrip journeys.
 This perk is a great addition to the card, and especially for companies that spend heavily on flights and travel.

 Time spent at the airport is further simplified thanks to priority boarding on United-operated flights.
 Lounge access is a prominent feature in many luxurious airline cards, but as the United Business Card only has an annual fee of just under $100, the card is slightly lacking in this department.
 Sure, the United Business Card offers two one-time United Club lounge passes each year, but for companies that travel often, that won’t make much of a dent.
 There is always the option, however, of using the United Club passes as a business incentive, offering them as a prize or reward for top-performers or those who deserve recognition.